Ferns & Focus

 Light

-Thrives in bright, indirect light.
-Prolonged direct sun will scorch leaves, while low light can cause leggy stems and smaller leaves.
+Give bright, indirect light.
+Long stretches of direct sun scorch leaves.
+Low light leads to leggy stems and smaller foliage.

 Water

 Water when the top inch of soil feels dry.
-These plants prefer consistent moisture but are prone to root rot if left in standing water.
-Reduce watering in winter.
+Keep moisture steady, but do not leave the plant in standing water.
+Water less in winter.
+Use a pot with drainage holes.

-Ideal temperatures are between 65°F and 80°F. They appreciate moderate to high humidity; use a humidifier or mist the leaves if the air is dry.
+Prefer 65°F to 80°F. Moderate to high humidity helps; use a humidifier or mist if the air is dry.

 Common Issues